Dog Itching After Grooming: Causes, Treatment, and When to See a Vet

 If your dog comes home from the groomer and immediately starts scratching, you’re probably wondering what went wrong.
 Is it the shampoo?
 The clippers?
 Or something more serious?

-In this guide, we explain the common causes of post-grooming itching, how to soothe your dog’s discomfort at home, and when it’s time to call a veterinarian.
+This guide explains common causes of post-grooming itching, how to soothe your dog’s discomfort at home, and when to call a vet.

 There are several reasons your dog might itch after a grooming session: